What do you do after a minor car accident?

 Requirements by law

 Once the vehicles come to a stop, those in the vehicles should assess if anyone in their vehicle is injured and in need of assistance.
-If more than one person in a vehicle is uninjured then one should be notifying the authorities of the accident.
-If an injured person is present this should be told to the authorities over the phone so a medical team can be dispatched.
-If possible and time permitting take pictures of who was sitting where in the vehicle at the time of the accident.
+If more than one person in a vehicle is uninjured, then one should be notifying the authorities of the accident.
+If an injured person is present, this should be told to the authorities over the phone so a medical team can be dispatched.

 The occupants of the vehicle should disembark from the disabled vehicle if injuries permit.
 Immediately look around for any signs of fire or the smell of petrol.
-If it is present get everyone away from the source just in case there is an explosion.
+If present, get everyone away from the source just in case there is an explosion.